wert007/commit-analyzer/README.md

 This is a simple tool which grabs the output of `git log --numstat` and analyzes how much time somebody worked on the project.

-For instance, simply call the following line to see all commits that fit the criteria and how much time was spend creating them.
+For instance, simply call the one of the following lines to see all commits that fit the criteria and how much time was spend creating them.

 ```
+commit-analyzer --git --author-equals wert007
-commit-analyzer --author-equals wert007
+commit-analyzer --input git.log --author-equals wert007
 ```

 You can also give `commit-analyzer` an output file such that it will generate a